Ashley Clinton: Since 1900

-By the early 1900s Ashley Clinton had a minature rifle club and a lawn tennis club.
+By the early 1900s Ashley Clinton had a miniature rifle club and a lawn tennis club.
 This was later followed by a Ladies Institute.

 In 1912 the former store and post office were replaced.

 In 1921 a glass war memorial was installed at Ashley Clinton Memorial dedicated to the five local men killed in World War I.

 In 1971 drilling was carried out by Beaver Exploration (New Zealand) Limited at Ashley Clinton, Takapau, and Ongaonga.
 Small pockets of natural gas were found.

 In 2013, residents of Black Road launched a campaign to have the road sealed.